usf-cs521-sp23/L4-first-row-group/README.md

 Authors: Jingjing Cai, Qinaru Wei

 Wordle program is a word guessing game.
-This wordle game has three difficulty levels to choose
+This wordle game has three difficulty levels to choose:
 - Easy: Guess a 5-letter word.
 You have 6 chances in total
 - Medium: Guess a 6-letter word.
 You have 7 chances in total
 - Hard: Guess a 7-letter word.
 You have 8 chances in total